salembs/supermarket-management-application/README.md

-# supermarket-management-application
-a GUI supermarket management application
+#a GUI supermarket management application